 Related to indirectly owned forest assets we have communicated with the auditors of the three largest associates and joint operations.
-As part of the communication, among other things, we have evaluated the key audit procedures performed related to valuation of forest assets.
+As part of the communication, among other things, we have evaluated the audit procedures performed and conclusions reached related to valuation of biological assets.

-Lastly, we assessed the appropriateness of disclosures related to forest assets.
+In addition, we assessed the appropriateness of disclosures related to forest assets.